substrait-io/substrait/site/docs/extensions/index.md

 | Type Variation     | The name as defined on the type variation object.            |
 | Function Signature | In a specific YAML, if there is only one function implementation with a specific name, a extension type declaration can reference the function using either simple or compound references.
 Simple references are simply the name of the function (e.g. `add`).
 Compound references (e.g. `add:i8_i8`)are described below. |

+### Name Uniqueness
+Names of types, type variations and functions should be compared in a case-insensitive manner.
+For example, the types `i8` and `I8` are the same type, and the functions `add` and `ADD` are the same function.

 ### Function Signature Compound Names

 A YAML file may contain one or more functions by the same name.
 When only a single function is declared within the file, it can be referenced using the name of that function or a compound name.
 When more than one function of the same name is declared within a YAML file, the key used in the function extension declaration is a combination of the name of the function along with a list of the required input argument types.
 Optional arguments are not included in the signature.
 The format is as follows: